AlibabaCloudDocs/ros/intl.en-US/Best Practices/Website Deployment/Use an ROS template to deploy WordPress and phpMyAdmin.md

 The following types of users can access the infrastructure that is shown in the preceding figure:

--   End users

-    End users can access websites that are hosted on WordPress through URLs.
+-   Users can access websites that are hosted on WordPress by using URLs.

-    WordPress is deployed on Apache web servers.
-The root directory for storing files from the web servers is `/wwwroot`.
-The OSS bucket where the root directory is located is shared by the web servers through OSSFS, which is a FUSE-based file system that is provided by Alibaba Cloud.
+    -   WordPress is deployed on Apache web servers.
+The root directory that is used to store files from the web servers is `/wwwroot`.
+The OSS bucket where the root directory is located is shared by the web servers by using OSSFS, a FUSE-based file system that is provided by Alibaba Cloud.

-    RAM users can be granted permissions to access the OSS bucket and attach it to ECS instances.
+    -   RAM users can be granted permissions to access the OSS bucket and attach it to ECS instances.

-    An ApsaraDB RDS for MySQL database is used to store WordPress content.
-End users can access the database from web servers through an internal connection string.
+    -   An ApsaraDB RDS for MySQL database is used to store WordPress content.
+Users can access the database from web servers by using an internal connection string.

--   System administrators

-    System administrators can log on to JumpBox \(bastion host\) through SSH and access a VPC.
+-   System administrators can log on to JumpBox \(bastion host\) by using SSH and access a VPC.

-    JumpBox has an elastic IP address \(EIP\) and is accessible from the Internet.

-    System administrators can access a VPC through JumpBox and then manage instances within the VPC.

-    phpMyAdmin is installed on JumpBox and is therefore also accessible through the Internet.

-    System administrators can use phpMyAdmin to manage their ApsaraDB for RDS databases.
+    JumpBox has an elastic IP address \(EIP\) and can access a VPC by using JumpBox and then manage instances within the VPC.
+You can install phpMyAdmin on JumpBox and access JumpBox over the Internet to manage ApsaraDB RDS databases.

--   Content owners

-    Content owners can log on to the WordPress console through the Internet.
+-   Content owners can log on to the WordPress console over the Internet.

-    They can manage all service access permissions through security groups based on system configurations.
+    They can manage all service access permissions by using security groups based on system configurations.

 ## Template overview